turingschool/curriculum/tutorials/web_services/api.markdown

 #### Controlling the Redirect

 Maybe you'd rather redirect to the `index` after successful creation.
-You can override redirect by using the `:location` option to `respond_with`:
+You can override the redirect by adding the `:location` option to `respond_with`:

 ```ruby
 def create